-- get easily irritated or frustrated. - have poor self esteem. - have a poor or limited awareness of: - danger will not necessarily be as aware of danger as his peers.
-May not be able to respond in the correct manner to warning signs e.g. the noise of a fire alarm could cause him to panic or freeze rather than to leave the room. - bodily functions so that she may not realize that he needs the toilet until the need suddenly becomes urgent or it is too late. - pain unusual responses.
+- have poor self-esteem. - have a poor or limited awareness of: - Danger will not necessarily be as aware of danger as his peers.
+May not be able to respond in the correct manner to warning signs e.g. the noise of a fire alarm could cause him to panic or freeze rather than to leave the room. - Bodily functions so that she may not realize that he needs the toilet until the need suddenly becomes urgent or it is too late. - Pain unusual responses.
 May be very aware of pain.
-Alternatively could ignore it as with the boy who jumped up and down on a sprained ankle because he was upset at being taken to the casualty department! - other peoples' motives his inability to 'read' faces and body language can make him seem naïve.
+Alternatively, could ignore it - as with the boy who jumped up and down on a sprained ankle because he was upset at being taken to the casualty department! - Other peoples" motives his inability to "read" faces and body language can make him seem naïve.
 It can also make him very vulnerable.